 Home Visit Physiotherapy

 Total Health Physio is a locally owned company that offers home visit Physiotherapy throughout Melbourne.
+We treat adults living with a disability and the elderly in the comfort of their homes, we come to you!

 Total Health Physio offers a personalised and caring Physiotherapy service.
 We service all property types, including: